apereo/cas/docs/cas-server-documentation/installation/Logout-Single-Signout.md

 CAS issues asynchronous AJAX `GET` logout requests via `JSONP` to authenticated services.
 The expected behaviour of the CAS client is to invalidate the application web session.

-Support for front channel logout calls may be available only in development version of CAS clients.
+Front channel logout may not be available for all CAS clients.
+Ensure your CAS client does support this behavior before trying it out.

 A sample front channel SLO request